|

 the Suzuki TL1000R sportsbike.
 The group had originally envisaged

-in the mockup stages the group realised they would run into some
+the mockup stages the group realised they would run into some packaging

-packaging issues which would upset the 50/50 weight distribution,
+issues which would upset the 50/50 weight distribution, and the layout

-135 horsepower and 105 Nm of torque, the engine is force-fed by
+and 105 Nm of torque, the engine is force-fed by the noticeable snorkel

 The 3 wheeled layout of the G1 has several advantages over the conventional